pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/FAQ.md

 ### Isn't TCA just a port of Redux?
 Is there a need for a library?

 While TCA certainly shares some ideas and terminology with Redux, the two libraries are quite different.
-First, Redux is a Javascript library, not a Swift library, and it was never meant to be an opinionated and cohesive solution to many app architecture problems.
+First, Redux is a JavaScript library, not a Swift library, and it was never meant to be an opinionated and cohesive solution to many app architecture problems.
 It focused on a particular problem, and stuck with it.

 TCA broadened the focus to include a lot of common problems one runs into with app architecture, such as: